shangril/crero-yp/README.md

 # crero-yp
 A simple CMS to run a YellowPage service listing music label websites using CreRo CMS.
 See https://crero.clewn.org for more information about CreRo.

-See crero-yp working at https://clewn.org/yp.php
+See crero-yp working at https://clewn.org/yp/ !
+You can also add this address to your CreRo instance in the "creroyservices" to get your CreRo advertised on this YP server.

 ## Server configuration security notice